 It's been nearly twenty years since a single case of polio has been reported in the United States.
 Smallpox has been a distant memory in our country since the late 1940's, and the rest of the world hasn't seen an outbreak since the 1970's.
 Less than a dozen rubella, or German measles, cases here are reported annually.
 With these diseases greatly reduced or even eradicated, many parents ask practitioners at AAA Pediatrics in Woodbridge, VA, "Should my child even get vaccinated?"
 In a word, yes.
-Dr. Oscar Sugastti and Dr. Griselda Meza explain the importance of maintaining vaccination standards here:
+Dr. Oscar Sugastti explain the importance of maintaining vaccination standards here:

 Diseases can "hitch a ride"